2026 Design & Window Treatment Trends: Jewel Tones, Refined Naturals & Pattern Mixing

 Woven Woods Shades

 Woven wood shades remain a favorite, but the look is evolving.
 The variation in weaves, light filtration, and material type creates a diverse yet cohesive set of treatments.
-Paired with drapery panels, woven wood shades soften spaces, bringing warmth and providing an additional layer of protection from the outdoors.
+Paired with drapery panels, woven wood shades soften spaces, bring warmth, and provide an additional layer of protection from the outdoors.
 You can learn more about woven wood shades here.

 Organic Texture Pairings